bbc/psammead/packages/components/psammead-most-read/README.md

 ## Description

-The `MostReadItem` component is designed to display the most read articles given a designated period of time which is dependent on service.
-The component comprises of a `MostReadTitle`, a `MostReadList` which is a grid containing `MostReadItems`.
-A `MostReadItem` comprises of a numerical counter representing its ranking and a link to the article.
+The `MostRead` component is designed to display the most read articles given a designated period of time which is dependent on service.
+The component comprises of a `MostReadTitle`, a `MostReadList` which is a grid containing `MostReadItems`, a `MostReadItem` comprising of and a link to the article, and a `StyledCountSpan` which is a numerical counter representing its ranking.

 ## Installation

-`npm install @bbc/psammead-most-read/esm/item`
+`npm install @bbc/psammead-most-read`

 ## Props

 ### MostReadItem props

 <!-- prettier-ignore -->
 | Argument | Type | Required | Default | Example |
 | -------- | ---- | -------- | ------- | ------- |